|

 Realism and read a story by Marquez (there's one in your textbook, or many in print

 elsewhere.
-My own favorite is his novel, One Hundred Years of Solitude).
-Examine
+My own favorite is his novel, One Hundred Years of Solitude--see

-the Marquez text closely to explain what, exactly, makes it fit the definition of Magical
+the Marquez text you select closely to explain what, exactly, makes it fit the definition of Magical

 Realism.
 Do you think this method of story telling is especially suited to Latin America,